-As intimidating as this all sounds, you should also know that you are well equipped to battle these tough times and to come out of your divorce in the best shape of your life when it comes to your mental state and your overall well being.
-While you may not be able to avoid every financially difficulty associated with a gray divorce you can plan ahead for those problems in order to have them cause you the least amount of disruption to your life.
+As intimidating as this all sounds, you should also know that you are well equipped to battle these challenging times and come out of your divorce in the best shape of your life regarding your mental state and your overall well-being.
+At the same time, you may not be able to avoid every financial difficulty associated with a gray divorce.
+You can plan for those problems to have them cause you the least amount of disruption to your life.

-Plan ahead for life after your divorce
+Plan for life after your divorce

-Consider hiring an attorney to educate you on the financial issues of gray divorce
+Consider hiring an attorney to educate you on the financial issues of gray divorce.